meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC11 - View the limit for libary
 #### MSS:
-1. Library manager requests to view the limit for libary.
+1. Library manager intends to view the limit for libary.
 2. Library manager enters the command to view.
 3. MyBookshelf displays the current limit of the library.